 - Philosophy or religious studies (3 credits): Fulfilled by any course in PHIL or RELI

-- Math and science majors (3 credits in addition to the university general education requirement)
+- Non-western culture (3 credits in addition to the university general education requirement in global understanding)

 Under some circumstances, students may use a single course to fulfill a more than one college-level requirement.
 It is also possible under some circumstances to use a single course to fulfill a university general education requirement and a college-level requirement or a requirement for the major.
 See an academic advisor for more information.

 Admitted and enrolled transfer students who have completed an AA, AS, or AA&S degree from the Virginia Community College System (VCCS) with a curriculum grade point average (GPA) of at least 2.75 are considered to have met all of George Mason University's lower level general education requirements.
 They are still required by the university to complete English 302 and a synthesis course.
 Transfer students who meet the conditions above and are pursuing a degree in CHSS are considered to have met all college requirements except for proficiency in a foreign language (required of BA students).